 - 4 cups of cooked red lentils

-- Pour the avocado oil in a large stockpot and warm up over low medium heat.
+- Pour the avocado oil into a large stockpot and warm up over low-medium heat.

 - Add in the onions, stir, and leave to cook under a cover for about five minutes.

-- Add in the red bell peppers and the corn.
-Stir to coat well in oil and cook for about seven minutes, stirring occasionally.
+- Add in the carrot, red bell peppers, and Black beans.
+Stir to coat well in avocado oil and cook for about seven minutes while stirring occasionally.

-- Next, add both the lentils and the broth.
+- Next, pour the vegetable broth and cooked lentils.
 Stir to combine.

-- Add the chili powder, cumin, paprika, garlic powder, and cayenne powder.
-Stir to combine.
+- Add the chili powder, cumin, smoked paprika, garlic powder, and cayenne powder.
+Stir well to combine the flavors.

-- Stir in the nutritional yeast (or a substitute) and serve while still hot.
+- Stir in the nutritional yeast and turn off the heat.